rudrashisgorai/Certificate-app/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to check the [issues page](https://github.com/rudrashisgorai/Certificate-app/issues) for open issues or open a new one.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Acknowledgments

-- Streamlit for interactive web app development.
-- Python Imaging Library (PIL) for image manipulation.
-- Plotly for visualizing the certificate.

 ## Contact

 Project Link: [https://github.com/rudrashisgorai/Certificate-app](https://github.com/rudrashisgorai/Certificate-app)